bryce-b/bryce-b.github.io/README.md

-# bryce-b.github.io
 ## About
-this my online portfolio for the end of the year
+Online portfolio for the end of my first year.